mpf/19T2-406/docs/homework/hw1.md

-6. **QR factorization** Consider a full rank, underdetermined but consistent linear system $\mA\vx = \vb$, where $\mA$ is $m\times n$ with $m < n$.
+6. **QR factorization.** Consider a full rank, underdetermined but consistent linear system $\mA\vx = \vb$, where $\mA$ is $m\times n$ with $m < n$.

     7. Show how to use the QR factorization to obtain a soution of this system.